Bangladesh V West Indies First Test Scoreboard - UrduPoint

 Bangladesh V West Indies First Test Scoreboard

-Scoreboard at stumps on the first day of the first Test between Bangladesh and the West Indies at the Zahur Ahmed Chowdhury Stadium in Chittagong on Wednesday
+Scoreboard after the first innings of Bangladesh on the second day of the first Test against the West Indies at the Zahur Ahmed Chowdhury Stadium in Chittagong on Thursday